n0rthface43/Ball/_posts/2024-11-11-Creating-a-metric.md

 ### Context
 During soccermatics course, I was tasked with creating a new football metric.
 This involved building a machine learning model, using it to evaluate players.
 In this article, I summarize the metric and the process behind it.
-As a part of the task, Leicester was the club we (my group) selected to "scout" for.
+As a part of the task, Leicester was the club my group selected to "scout" for.
 Wyscout data from the 2017/2018 season were used.
 ### Introduction
 <div class="figure-text">
   <img src="https://github.com/user-attachments/assets/35ebe3fb-bd73-4841-ba97-034a8a02fd3e" alt="L1" style="margin-right: 20px; width: 40%;" />